Home » Water Quality » Contaminants » Effective Ways to Remove Fluoride from Water (99% Removal)

 A water distiller

-Although these countertop units can only produce a limited amount of water in a given day (mostly a gallon in four hours), they should be able to provide clean drinking water for smaller households.
-Moreover, they are the most affordable way to get rid of fluoride.
+These countertop units can produce a limited amount of water each day (usually a gallon in about four hours), making them suitable for smaller households.
+They’re also one of the most affordable ways to eliminate fluoride.

 3. Adsorption

-The adsorption method entails a filter media that can adsorb molecular contaminants upon contact.
-These media can vary from activated alumina to bone charcoal (a non-vegan option) and, regardless of the type, are very effective against anions (negatively charged ions) like arsenic and fluoride.
+The adsorption method uses filter media that can adsorb molecular contaminants upon contact.
+These media can vary from activated alumina to bone charcoal (a non-vegan option).
+Regardless of the type, they’re very effective against anions like arsenic and fluoride.

 4. Anionic Exchange